-UEFA Champions League is regarded top football competition in the world.
+UEFA Champions League is regarded as world’s top football competition.
 Even better then the World Cup.
 And now it’s coming to an end.

 Footballleaks made public documents where it is clear that some of the biggest clubs in Europe decided to part ways with the sports continental governing body and start a competition that they’ll run as they deem appropriate.

 The idea is to have a league of 16 clubs from Europe’s most infuential countries playing in the Super League.

 Historical continental heavyweights such as Real Madrid, Barcelona, AC Milan, Juventus, Manchester United, Liverpool, Arsenal and Bayern Munich decided that they have the right to confront the best in the continent no matter what some criteria might say.

 Newly great clubs such as Chelsea, Manchester City and PSG, with their economical power are welcome to join the elite even if there are no traces of them in the history of international competitions.
 OK, Chelsea won the CL in 2012 but that’s recent history, after multi-million take-over.
 You might argue the same even for Arsenal but the London club at least won the Cup Winner’s Cup in the 1990’s so there is at least some trace of them.